 An important distinction is that rich people buy luxuries last, while the poor and middle class tend to buy luxuries first.
-The poor and the middle class often buy luxury items such as big houses, diamonds, furs, jewelry or boats because they want to look rich.
-They look rich, but in reality they just get deeper in debt on credit.
+The poor and the middle class often buy luxury items such as big houses, diamonds, furs, jewelry, or boats because they want to look rich.
+They look rich, but in reality, they just get deeper in debt on credit.
 The old-money people, the long-term rich, built their asset column first.
-The poor and middle class but luxuries with their own sweat, blood and children's inheritance.
+The poor and middle class buy luxuries with their sweat, blood, and children's inheritance.

 The History Of Taxes And The Power Of Corporations